thelia/thelia.github.io/en/documentation/templates/assets.md

 You may want to use an asset located in another template of the same type (for example, another front office template).
 To do so, specify the name o this template in the `template` parameter :

-    {stylesheets file='assets/css/style.css' template"default"}
+    {stylesheets file='assets/css/style.css' template="default"}
         <link href="{$asset_url}" rel="stylesheet" type="text/css" />
     {stylesheet}

-The example above Will use the style.css file, located in the `assets/css` directory of the `default` front office template (the file path is `templates/frontOffice/default/assets/css/style.css`).
+The example above will use the style.css file, located in the `assets/css` directory of the `default` front office template (the file path is `templates/frontOffice/default/assets/css/style.css`).

 ### {images} ###